 There are a number of things you can do to help relieve back pain.

-Taking an over-the-counter painkiller (paracetamol) or anti-inflammatory medicine (such as aspirin or ibuprofen) can relieve back pain and help you to stay active.
+You may wish to take an over-the-counter painkiller (paracetamol) or anti-inflammatory medicine (such as aspirin or ibuprofen).
+These can relieve back pain and help you to stay active.
 Always read the patient information that comes with your medicine and if you have any questions, ask your pharmacist for advice.

-If your pain is severe, your GP may prescribe stronger medicines such as a codeine-based painkiller or stronger anti-inflammatory medicine.
-He or she may prescribe a muscle relaxant such as diazepam if there is a lot of spasm.
+If your pain is severe, your GP may offer you stronger medicines such as a codeine-based painkiller or stronger anti-inflammatory medicine.
+He or she may also offer you a muscle relaxant such as diazepam if there is a lot of spasm.
 However, these aren't suitable for everyone because they can be addictive and cause side-effects.
-Always ask your doctor for advice and read the patient information leaflet that comes with your medicine.
+Always ask your GP for advice and read the patient information leaflet that comes with your medicine.

 Your GP may refer you for physical therapy such as physiotherapy, chiropractic treatment or osteopathy to help with your back pain.
-Treatment can involve exercises, posture advice, massage and techniques known as spinal mobilisation and spinal manipulation.
+You may be offered treatment that involves exercises, posture advice, massage and techniques known as spinal mobilisation and spinal manipulation.
 A physiotherapist (a health professional who specialises in maintaining and improving movement and mobility) can help you design a programme to help you exercise and stretch.

 Treatment courses usually last up to 12 weeks.

 Some people find that acupuncture can help relieve back pain.
-Your GP may refer you for a course of up to 10 sessions over a 12-week period.
+If you would like to try this, your GP may refer you for a course of up to 10 sessions over a 12-week period.

 You should always talk to your GP before trying any complementary therapy.